Daniele Polencic

 The surprising news is that Service and Deployment aren't connected at all.

-Instead, the Service points to the Pods directly and skips the Deployment altogether.
+Instead, the Service directly points to the Pods and skips the Deployment.

-So what you should pay attention to is how the Pods and the Services are related to each other.
+You should pay attention to how the Pods and the Services are related to each other.

 You should remember three things: